usc-cosmolab/data-analysis-hack/README.md

 # data-analysis-hack
 Exercise in data analysis for CosmoLab

 Each group should work together to do the following, for one (or both) of the two datasets.
-Some of these steps have associate functions that should be implemented, as indicated.
+Some of these steps have specific associated functions that should be implemented, as indicated below; other steps are more open-ended.

 1. Load & visualize the data.
 2. Come up with a parameterized physical analytic model that could describe the data in the absence of uncertainty.